pauldlynch/SOEStatus/SOEStatus/README.md

 http://www.leniel.net/2011/08/xcode-iphone-beginner-projects-git.html

 Response is a JSON object, containing keys representing games.
 The game object contains regions, which contain servers.
 Servers have age (time, as hh:mm:ss) and status (low, medium, high, locked).
+I create in the server controller extra keys for sortKey (region/server) and date (actual NSDate timestamp).